USF-IMARS/FCRWQDC_data_ingest/README.md

   * Miami Beach some sites have an extra '#' in front (site1 and #site1)

 ### Notes about the final data
-* getData applies depth filtering >=1m dropped
 * getData files attempt to align all columns to WIN column names
   * for column mappings between projects see relevant `R/get*Data.R` and `R/align_*_df.R` files
-* exported .csv files do not contain all columns.
+* most exported .csv files do not contain all columns.
 Many more are returned by getData.
+For all data see the allDataRaw.csv

+#### chlorophyll a
+Chlorophyll a values are special because some are  corrected for pheophytin.

+At time of writing corrected/uncorrected is not known for some programs:
+* FIU_Estuaries
+* MiamiBeach
+* SFER

+For these programs the chlorophyll_a values are not included.

 ## tests
 ```bash